Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Dental bridge infection symptoms include pain and swelling under and around your bridge.
-If you experience these symptoms you should visit your doctor immediately, lest the infection become more severe.
+If you experience these symptoms you should visit your doctor immediately, lest the infection becomes more severe.

 Another possible dental bridge problem is pain.
 Pain should not be ignored, as it is a sign that something may be wrong, such as food trapped under your bridge, a bridge that doesn’t fit well, or an infection.
 If you experience pain where your dental bridge is, you should make an appointment to see your dentist as soon as you can.
 Of course, if the pain is unbearable, it’ should be considered a dental emergency and you should seek emergency services.

-One potential problem with Maryland dental bridges is that the metal wings on the abutment teeth can debond when put under too much pressure too frequently.
-If this happens, get in to see your dentist to fix it straight away.
+One potential problem with Maryland dental bridges is that the metal wings on the abutment teeth can debond when putting under too much pressure too frequently.
+If this happens, get in to see your dentist fix it straight away.

 There is a small space between your replacement tooth and your gum line that it is imperative to properly clean.
 Not only does this involve regular brushing, but it also means using a special floss everyday between the tooth and the gum line.

 If food does spend time under your dental bridge without being cleaned out, first of all, it will probably be uncomfortable, and second of all, it may lead to decay.
 If you suspect there is food stuck under your bridge that you aren’t able to get out yourself, you should consult your dentist.

 After a few years of wear, your dental bridge may start to feel loose.
 At this point you should make an appointment with your dentist to fix it.
 They may be able to re-cement your bridge if it is in good condition, but otherwise it may have to be replaced.